zxyan/ng2-book-code/README.md

 Nate, Felipe, and the ng-book 2 team

-### if you feel it helpful for you ,I hope that you can give a star. thank you!! also,there is a angular2-demo-project,if you need you can clone it.[angular2-demo](https://github.com/qq83387856/angular2-demo)
+### if you feel it helpful for you, I hope that you can give a star. thank you!! also, there is a angular2-demo-project, if you need you can clone it. [angular2-demo](https://github.com/qq83387856/angular2-demo)
->PS:in order to convenient for we use or study, I should offer the pdf.but I can't .
-If you need it ,please buy it at [https://www.ng-book.com/](https://www.ng-book.com/#packages)
+>PS: in order to convenient for we use or study, I should offer the pdf. but I can't.
+If you need it, please buy it at [https://www.ng-book.com/](https://www.ng-book.com/#packages)

 ### 2、about ng1.5
-* if you need ng-book(1.5)source code please click this。[address](https://github.com/AngularLovers/angularjs/tree/master)
+* if you need ng-book(1.5) source code please click this. [address](https://github.com/AngularLovers/angularjs/tree/master)

 ### 3、changeLog